bluerobotics/bluerobotics.github.io/blueesc/index.md

 ###Description

 The throttle command is a 16-bit signed integer.
 The sign of the value determines the direction of rotation.
+Note, you must send a value of "0" at startup to initialize the thruster.

 ###Registers: (0x00-0x01)